rsmaxwell/diaries/ARCHITECTURE.md

 ## Startup reconciliation

-On responder startup, it appears to compare filesystem/database/topic-tree state and republishes or normalises objects.
+On responder startup, it compares filesystem/database/topic-tree state and republishes or normalises objects.

 The intended architecture should be: